deep-deep-learning/2022-world-cup-data-analysis/README.md

 - Uruguay
 - Ghana

-The analysis tells me that Portugal and Uruguay will pass the group stage.
+The [analysis](https://github.com/deep-deep-learning/2022-world-cup-data-analysis/blob/main/data_analysis.ipynb) tells me that Portugal and Uruguay will pass the group stage.

-###
+### Todo
-Todo: Do this for all the groups and predict the final winner
+Do the same for all the groups and predict the final winner